 Zilker Botanical Gardens

 This beautiful piece of nature can be found right here in Austin, Texas.
 The botanical garden has varied topography and is located on the bank of the Colorado River near downtown Austin.
-So if this attraction isn’t on your list of things to do in Austin, make the addition!
+So if this attraction isn’t on your list of things to do in Austin with kids, make the addition!
 The grounds are stunning, and it’s a popular location to walk and for photography as well.
 So if you enjoy taking pictures or are just interested in getting some fantastic travel snaps, make sure to swing by the Zilker Botanical Gardens!

 Are you looking for a swimming hole in Austin?
 Sculpture Falls is a popular swimming spot in town, and it can be reached by hiking along the Barton Creek Greenbelt Trail.
 The rock features at this site are truly unique and intriguing.
 The rocks curve and bend to allow the water to flow through multiple small waterways before falling into a perfect swimming hole.
 This natural beauty must be seen with your own eyes.
 Don’t miss this site if you visit Austin in late spring, summer, or early fall!

 Ann and Roy Butler Hike and Bike Trail

 If you’re looking for free things to do in Austin with kids, consider visiting the Ann and Roy Butler Bike Trail!
 If you like to bike or check out the cities you visit on foot, then a visit to this attraction is a must.
 You can enjoy views of the city skyline, walk along the water’s edge among lush trees, and watch the kayaks and boats go by as you enjoy the fresh air and warm Texas sun on the Ann and Roy Butler Hike and Bike Trail!